Principal Ambassador Fellowship Program

 “ Principal Ambassador Fellows are school leaders’ direct line to me and my staff.
 As we collectively work to prepare our students for success, it’s vital for us to regularly tap into the wisdom of our schools’ leaders.”

 – Secretary Duncan

-In 2013, the U.S. Department of Education was thrilled to launch the first Principal Ambassador Fellowship (PAF) program, modeled on the current Teaching Ambassador Fellowship program, in order to better allow local leaders to both contribute their knowledge and experience to the national dialogue about public education and in turn learn more about education policy at the Federal level.
-Three principals were selected as the first Principal Ambassador Fellows to serve through summer 2015.
+The U.S. Department of Education created the Principal Ambassador Fellowship (PAF) program as one means of recognizing the critical impact that principals have on instruction and student achievement; school climate and improvement; and community and family engagement.
+In 2013, the U.S. Department of Education was thrilled to launch the first Principal Ambassador Fellowship (PAF) program, modeled on the Teaching Ambassador Fellowship (TAF) program, in order to better allow local leaders to both contribute their knowledge and experience to the national dialogue about public education and in turn learn more about education policy at the Federal level.

 The PAF program is meant to recognize the important impact that a principal has on instructional leadership, the school environment, and talent management.
 In order to implement needed reforms, all stakeholders, and most importantly teachers and principals, must understand the intent of policy and be engaged in the outcomes.
 The PAF position provides outstanding principals who have a record of leadership, student achievement, strong communication skills, and insights from their school experiences an opportunity to highlight the voice of the principal within the education community and the country at large.